GLOBAL MARKETS-Euro, stocks rise on earnings, solid debt sales

 Recovering U.S. demand helped the four companies offset the weak European economy and slowing growth in China, which until recently had been a reliable source of rapid growth for big American companies.

-AT&T Inc also beat forecasts, and its stock advanced 4.0 percent.
+AT&T Inc also beat forecasts, advancing 4.0 percent.
 With 153 components of the S&P 500 Index having reported their results, more than three-fourths topped expectations, according to Thomson Reuters data.

 "These results serve as a reminder that while near-term volatility is all but certain, the strength of corporate America remains intact, and valuations remain attractive," said Mark Martiak, senior wealth strategist at Premier/First Allied Securities in New York.